jolie/docs/documentation/web_applications/leonardo.md

 In the following examples we show how to interface a web application with some Jolie code through Leonardo.
 Specifically, we expose an operation - `length` - which accepts a list of strings, computes their total length and, finally, returns the computed value.

-We do this by editing the code inside Leonardo, while in real-world projects, it is recommended to separated the application logic and the web server one: this can be achieved with ease by creating a separate service and [aggregate](architectural_composition/aggregation.html) it from Leonardo's HTTP input port.
+We do this by editing the code inside Leonardo, while in real-world projects, it is recommended to separated the application logic and the web server one: this can be achieved with ease by creating a separate service and [aggregate](/documentation/architectural_composition/aggregation.html) it from the HTTP input port of Leonardo.

 ---